Nondas Papantoniou

-Epameinondas-Savvas "Nondas" Papantoniou (alternate spellings: Epaminondas, Epameinontas, Nontas) (Greek: Επαμεινώνδας-Σάββας "Νώντας" Παπαντωνίου; born 28 April 1990) is a Greek professional basketball player for Iraklis of the Greek A2 Basket League.
+Epameinondas-Savvas "Nondas" Papantoniou (alternate spellings: Epaminondas, Epameinontas, Nontas) (Greek: Επαμεινώνδας-Σάββας "Νώντας" Παπαντωνίου; born 28 April 1990) is a Greek professional basketball player of Greek National League 2 club Syllas Edipsos.
 He is a 1.91 m (6 ft 3 in) tall combo guard.

 Professional career

 Papantoniou began his professional career in the 2007–08 season with the Greek League club Maroussi.
 After two seasons, he moved to AEK Athens.
 He then moved to Ilysiakos.
 He joined Peristeri in 2011 and spent two seasons there.
 He moved to Kolossos in 2013.
 Papantoniou returned to AEK Athens in 2014.

-On August 18, 2015, Papantoniou extended his contract with AEK Athens for another two years, but left the team halfway through that contract.
+On 18 August 2015 Papantoniou extended his contract with AEK Athens for another two years, but left the team halfway through that contract.

-On December 11, 2016, Papantoniou joined Força Lleida of the LEB Oro.
-On January 22, 2017, he returned to Greece and joined Promitheas Patras for the rest of the season.
+On 11 December 2016 Papantoniou joined Força Lleida of the LEB Oro.
+On 22 January 2017 he returned to Greece and joined Promitheas Patras for the rest of the season.

-On September 30, 2018, due to the injuries of Phil Goss and Apollon Tsochlas, Papantoniou joined PAOK on a monthly contract.
-He was released on November 4, 2018.
+On 30 September 2018, due to the injuries of Phil Goss and Apollon Tsochlas, Papantoniou joined PAOK on a monthly contract.
+He was released on 4 November 2018.
 Papantoniou then finished the season with Panionios, leading them to avoid relegation, with an average of 11.3 points and 3.9 assists per game.

 Papantoniou spent the 2019–20 season with Larisa, having a career-high 11 points and 5 assists per game.

-On July 23, 2020, he agreed on a two-year contract with his former team PAOK, thus returning to Thessaloniki.
-On June 23, 2021, PAOK opted out of their contract and Papantoniou became a free agent.
+On 23 July 2020 he agreed on a two-year contract with his former team PAOK, thus returning to Thessaloniki.
+On 23 June 2021 PAOK opted out of their contract and Papantoniou became a free agent.

-He signed back with Larisa on November 10, 2021, after starting the season in Romania with Craiova.
-In 30 league games, he averaged 2.9 points, 1.5 rebounds and 1 assist, playing around 12 minutes per contest.
+He signed back with Larisa on 10 November 2021, after starting the season in Romania with Craiova.
+In 30 league games, he averaged 2.9 points, 1.5 rebounds and 1 assist, playing around 12 minutes per game.